-Prior to moving into management, Brian hosted successful radio programs in several of the nation's largest cities, including New York, San Francisco, Atlanta, Houston, Baltimore and Washington, DC.
-As morning drive host at the "Big Apple's" WABC, he assisted the station with its transition from music to talk.
-And as co-host of the highly successful Z-Morning Zoo at Z-100, Wilson opened at Radio City Music Hall for two weeks of sold out performances for world-famous entertainers Siegfried and Roy.
+Prior to moving into management, Brian hosted successful radio programs on Heritage stations in several of the nation's largest cities, including New York, San Francisco, Atlanta, Houston, Baltimore and Washington, DC.
+As AM Drive host at the "Big Apple's" WABC, he assisted the station with its transition from Music to Talk.
+And as "Zoo Keeper" of the highly successful Z-Morning Zoo at Z-100, Wilson opened at Radio City Music Hall for two weeks of sold out performances for world-famous entertainers Siegfried and Roy.

 While in New York, Brian made numerous guest TV appearances on major network programs, including Good Morning America, Entertainment Tonight, ABC World News Tonight, as well as starring in the premiere episode of ABC's sitcom Anything for a Laugh.
 He continues his TV appearances as a guest on numerous talk and political programs.

 Coulter unabashedly calls Brian, "her favorite talk show host."
 Williams notes he enjoys speaking with Brian, "almost as much as subbing for Rush Limbaugh."
 And radio host Glenn Beck calls Brian one of the "most talented" hosts on the air today.
 A "small-L" libertarian, Brian's belief in personal responsibility and self-ownership transcend the often misinterpreted belief that libertarians are little more than supporters of the Second Amendment, legalized drugs and prostitution.
-Wilson's objectivist viewpoint no doubt is reinforced with his "once a decade" re-reading of Ayn Rand's Atlas Shrugged.
+Wilson's Objectivist viewpoint no doubt is reinforced with his "once a decade" re-reading of Ayn Rand's "Atlas Shrugged".
 And his interest in people – why and how they do what they do -- transcends his radio show.
 Brian is as straight-forward and open in person as he is in front of a microphone.